JJMats/traffic_sign_classifier/writeup.md

 For my first step, I chose to convert a copy of the training set images to grayscale, and then augment them into the RGB image set.
 The goal here was to increase the quantity of images to train on, while promoting color channel invariance of the classification model.

+An example of an image before and after grayscaling is:

+![alt text][imageGray]

+I then decided to generate randomly scaled images with a 2 pixel growth/shrink constraint.
+This data was generated from the RGB/Grayscale augmented training dataset, and then also augmented into the training data set to assist with scale invariance.

+An example of an image that has been scaled is:

+![alt text][imageScaled]

+Next, I proceeded to apply a random image translation generator to the augmented dataset that was constrained with a 3 pixel x and y directional constraint.
+This data was then augmented into the training data set to improve translation invariance.

+An example of an image that has been translated is:
+![alt text][imageTranslate]

-I then normalized all of the images in the training, testing, and validation datasets because it reduces the work that the optimizer has to do by keeping the mean of the data set near zero and a nearly equal variance about the mean.
+As a final step, I normalized all of the images in the training, testing, and validation datasets because it reduces the work that the optimizer has to do by keeping the mean of the data set near zero and a nearly equal variance about the mean.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+I chose to augment the data because I believe that it will help the model generalize better, while attaining improved accuracy.
+As a result of these operations, the augmented training data set grew from 34,799 images to 278,392 images.
+This provided much more data to train the COVNET on.
+I did split 20% of the data into a new validation dataset, so the resulting dataset sizes were:

+* Split Augmented Training Data Set Size: 222,713 Images
+* New Validation Data Set Size: 55,679 Images

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.